 Emergence of coordination among players.
-One very interesting feature of the role play was the emergence of informal exchanges and coordination, and then more formal local institutions.
+One very interesting feature of the role-play was the observation of informal exchanges and coordination, and then emergence of more-formal local institutions.
 Players constrained by their resource endowment sought help from other players.
 They started renting buffaloes (D and F), then hiring people from other families (E) or borrowing rice (F).
 As early as the second round, mutual help started with the son of player G taking care of the buffaloes of E, and F exchanging family labor with E for buffalo labor.
 Then a local institution emerged with the election of the village head and the regulations that he rapidly proposed to overcome collective issues related to livestock management.

 About the process.
-We consider the role play process itself to be a very important result.
+We consider the role-play process itself to be a very important result.
 It was captured through video recording.
-By comparing different role play sessions we expect to better understand (a) how people actually make decisions, (b) the events that trigger changes in players strategies, (c) the conjunction of factors that can steer a collective process toward one decision or another, and eventually (d) how local institutions emerge.
-The following are some preliminary observations based on a single role play session.
+By comparing different role-play sessions we expect to better understand (i) how people actually make decisions, (ii) the events that trigger changes in players strategies, (iii) the conjunction of factors that can steer a collective process toward one decision or another, and eventually (iv) how local institutions emerge.